 - In progress

-A perfect checklist should allow users to check or uncheck the checkboxes depending on whether an action is due, in progress, or done.
+Allowing users to check or uncheck the checkboxes depending on whether an action is due, in progress, or done can be a good idea, since that will make your content easy to use and more valuable.

 Even the free versions of design tools offer lead magnet samples for creating checklists so you don’t have to create columns and rows from scratch.
-Your only job is to research your topic thoroughly and make sure you don’t miss a single step in your checklist.
+Your only job is to come up with lead magnet ideas, research topics thoroughly and make sure you don’t miss a single step in your checklist.

-Case studies are lead magnet examples focused on the analysis of a particular activity or work process.
+Case studies are a good lead magnet idea to promote the analysis of a particular activity or work process.
 It usually consists of three parts

 Not all website visitors will be ready to download a case study: they’d rather download something for educational purposes.

-Case studies are designed for leads who are closer to becoming customers and need some testimonials, materials to strengthen trust towards your business.
+Case studies are designed for leads who are closer to becoming customers and need some testimonials, and materials to strengthen trust in your business.

 A template is an editable document with pre-designed rows, columns, and sections you can use to create your own documents.

 A webinar is a live or on-demand presentation that takes place on the internet.
 Webinars are usually lecture-based and often involve demonstrations, Q&A sessions, or interactive activities with online participants.
-These are lead magnet examples that were gaining popularity even before the pandemic but after lockdowns and restrictions, their popularity grew even quicker.
+These are lead magnets that were gaining popularity even before the pandemic but after lockdowns and restrictions, their popularity grew even quicker.
+Considering the flow of conversions and sign-ups, it may be a good idea to manage your lead acquisition process with any booking or scheduling tool.

 - Webinars in the morning are 93% more successful than at night